 The island that offers something for everyone

 Hvar has beaches, old towns steeped in history and an archipelago of islands nearby to explore.

 A younger crowd is attracted by its lively and glamorous nightlife.
 Whilst couples, friends and families see it as the ideal location for a relaxing holiday.

-TIP: When people mention Hvar, most will actually be referring to Hvar town where most of the action happens.
+TIP: When people mention Hvar, most will actually be referring to Hvar Town where a lot of the action happens.
 Hvar is more than that.
 It’s the longest island in the Adriatic sea, offering several more areas to stay and explore.

-Croatia’s beaches are world renown, often making it onto top ten lists.
+Croatia’s beaches are world-renowned, often making it onto the top ten lists.
 They’re that good!

 You’re on an island, the sun is shining.
-What better way to spend the day than lounging on the beach.
-Taking refreshing swims in Croatia’s crystal clear waters.
+What better way to spend the day than lounging on the beach and taking refreshing swims in Croatia’s crystal clear waters?

 There are plenty of beautiful beaches scattered around the coastline of Hvar Island.